Multidisciplinary learning through collective performance favors decentralization: Results

-Recent work on collective intelligence has raised the importance of understanding how well teams perform across a variety of tasks \cite[like in][]{Woolley2010, Amelkin2018, Riedl2021}.
-To explore how indirect social learning affects team performance in this way, we calculated the average team performance for the 18 network types, four search radii, and four team sizes across all 34 tasks.
+Recent work on collective intelligence has raised the importance of understanding how well teams perform, not just on single tasks, but across sets of diverse tasks \cite[like in][]{Woolley2010, Amelkin2018, Riedl2021}.
+In light of this and our research question, our next analysis explores how team performance varies with network density when averaged across our 34 tasks.
+We calculated the average team performance for the 18 network types, four search radii, and four team sizes across all 34 tasks.
 As a point of comparision, we then calculated the percent difference of these values relative to a set of baseline values---the average performance of teams that only learned individually (the empty graph).

-The first result of this analysis is that networks can either help or hurt a team's performance depending on how much the team explores new solutions and exploits old ones.
+The first result of this analysis is that network density can modestly help or hurt a team's performance depending on how much the team explores new solutions and exploits old ones.
 Sparse teams tend to outperform dense teams when innovating because of reduced uncertainty, while dense teams outperform sparse teams when refining due to faster optimization (see Fig. \ref{fig:relative_performance} for teams of $n=9$ and three search radii; see SI Appendix S6 for all team sizes and radii).
+The performance benefits are modest---up to 3.4\% for sparse graphs when exploring and 6.1\% for dense graphs when exploiting.